Brambopulos/CRA_ETL/README.md

 - No output is available for remotelogons, secsvcstart, syssvcstart, or usbsn.
 Modules have not been created for these CSVs as the format and future of each CRA output is unclear.
 - Updates to include SQLite support are planned.
 - Optimization to reduce line count and run time are planned.
+- A large majority of the fields written into the SQL DB are VARCHAR(255)'s.
+Left broad in the event of an incorrectly formatted input being passed.
+Even though VARCHAR objects are flexible, some fields might require more than 256 characters or need as little as 3.
+Will look into narrowing the scope of each, while retaining flexibility to handle edge cases in future builds.